elunna/nerfhack-changelog/README.md

 * Sokoban now has two additional levels - an entry level with river obstacles (adapted from the town filler level from UnNetHack) and another puzzle level to solve.
 * Monsters are never generated peaceful in Sokoban (FIQ)
 * Zombies don't revive in Sokoban and they won't dig out of the ground.
-* Monsters won't break boulders in Sokobon.
+* Monsters won't break boulders in Sokoban.
 * All the vanilla sokoban levels have been replaced with the SLASH'EM puzzles.
 * The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a white dragon
 * All Soko zoos have the white dragon guarding the treasure.